 - transitioning to primary - improving coordination between early years and primary education, and smoothing the transition for learners under the new curriculum

-The conference will also be a chance to examine the anticipated non-maintained nursery curriculum and assessment framework, with discussion on:
+The conference was also a chance to examine the anticipated non-maintained nursery curriculum and assessment framework, with discussion on: